 The following are sample worksheets.
 Refer also to the sample at the bottom of the Carroll School worksheet on page 26.
-You must register for Portico as well as Core courses in Writing and/or Literature, Digital Technology: Strategy and Use (ISYS1021), Business Statistics (BZAN1135), or Mathematics (unless you receive AP credit in these areas); otherwise, you may tailor your course selections to fit your interests.
+Register for Portico as well as Core courses in Writing and/or Literature; otherwise, you may tailor your course selections to fit your interests.
 (If you select a science course, consider the challenge of registering for a laboratory-based course.)
 Refer to the course descriptions in the Boston College Catalog (bc.edu/catalog), and do not be afraid to choose rigorous courses or to try something unusual.
 Remember that you will have an opportunity to discuss your ideas with a faculty advisor during orientation.